Saint Peter and Saint Paul Archipelago: History

 On April 20, 1511, a Portuguese Navy fleet composed of six caravels under the command of Captain Garcia de Noronha discovered the islets by accident while on their journey to India.
 While navigating in the open sea late at night, the Saint Peter caravel, under the command of Captain Manuel de Castro Alcoforado, crashed against the islets.
 The crew was rescued by the Saint Paul caravel, forming the name given to the islets.

 In December 1799, the American captain Amasa Delano landed on the islets.
 He spent an afternoon and one night on the rocks.

 On the morning of February 16, 1832, the rocks were visited by Charles Darwin on the first leg of his voyage on HMS Beagle around the world.
 Darwin listed all the fauna he could find, noting that not a single plant or even a lichen could be found on the island.
-Darwin found two birds, a booby and a noddy, a large crab that stole the fish intended for chicks, a fly that lived on the booby and a parasitic tick.
-He found a moth that lived on feathers, a beetle, a woodlouse that lived on dung, and numerous spiders that he thought lived on scavengers of the waterfowl.
-Darwin felt that these rocks represented how life first took hold on a newly formed outcrop.
-Darwin was correct in noting that, unusually, these small islands were not volcanic, but were instead formed by a geologic uplift.

 The rocks, then called "St. Paul's Rocks", were visited by James Clark Ross on 29 November 1839.
 He was in charge of an expedition to the Antarctic regions with two vessels, HMS Erebus and HMS Terror.
 Robert McCormick gave some geological and biological remarks on St. Paul's Rocks in the report on the expedition.

 Another famous person to visit the rocks was Ernest Shackleton, on his last expedition to Antarctica (1921–1922).

 In 1942, during World War II, the islets were declared to be part of the Federal Territory of Fernando de Noronha (which also included the Rocas Atoll).

 In early 1960, the rocks served as the starting-point and terminus for the first submerged circumnavigation of the world by the American nuclear-powered submarine USS Triton.

 In 1982 a wind anemometer with satellite telemetry reporting via GOES EAST satellite was installed by a team from Lamont-Doherty Geological Observatory with help from the Francais Ocean Climat Atlantique (FOCAL) and the Captain and crew of the N/O CAPRICORNE.
-This installation was supported by National Science Foundation Grant #OCE 82-09982.
+This installation was supported by National Science Foundation Grant #OCE 82–09982.